Welcome to today's edition of the Rush 24-7 podcast.

 We had had a bunch of things that had gone down that were not good.

-And I was simply when endorsing Buchanan, it was no idea, thought that Buchanan was going to win.
+And I was simply, when endorsing Buchanan, it was no idea, thought that Buchanan was going to win.

 Pure and simple.

-But by the time I was invited the White House, the Republican presidential nomination was a fate accomplishment.
+But by the time I was invited to the White House, the Republican presidential nomination was a fait accompli, and Bush had it sewn up.

 That is not why I was invited there.

-And we the the we never discussed Papuchanon once.
+And we never discussed Pat Buchanan once.

 Not a single time.

-What was being discussed was Ross Perot.
+What was being discussed was Ross Perot and things in general.

-Now the visit, Bush carrying my bags.
+Now the visit, Bush carrying my bags, I'll tell you what happened.

 I got to the White House.

-I went with uh friend.
+I went with a friend.

-We got there, and I was told it was a weekday night.
+We got there and I was told it was a weekday night.

-We're going to have dinner, and then we're going to go to the Kennedy Center for the performing arts with President Mrs. Bush and come back to the White House, chew the fat, and then I was asleep in Lincoln bedroom, all of which happened, and then leave the next day.
+and come back to the White House, chew the fat, and then I was asleep in the Lincoln bedroom, all of which happened, and then leave the next day.

-We got to Washington and took the shuttle and I got about 5 o'clock and my friend said, look, so grab dinner.
+I got about 5 o'clock, and my friend said, look, so grab dinner.

-Some colored water is the soup or what it was a very light meal, so I'm glad we ate first.
+It was a very light meal, so I'm glad we ate first.

 Went to the old Ebbett Grill, in fact.